BrayanGuerreroXD/parking-crud-nestjs/README.md

 Rest API for the management and control of vehicle parking, the API allows the creation of partners who will manage the entry and exit of vehicles in the parking lots in which they are related.

-The API uses Spring Security and JWT Token to manage an access control system by role (ADMIN and PARTNER) through a token that expires every 6 hours.
+The API uses JWT Token to manage an access control system by role (ADMIN and SOCIO) through a token that expires every 6 hours.

 #### Roles